sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 See the repo at [sudorandom/example-connect-http3](https://github.com/sudorandom/example-connect-http3/) to see the full examples shown here as well as some example client code.

 ## So everything is fast with this, right?
 **Well, no.** HTTP/3 isn't always a performance win... and actually, today, it may generally be slower or, at best, the same speed as HTTP/2.
 Part of the cause is that it uses a lot of CPU cycles compared to HTTP/1.1 and HTTP/2.
-So this awesome protocol that is supposed to make things fast is *actually slower*?
-What's going on?
+You might be asking: "this awesome protocol that is supposed to make things fast is *actually slower*?
+What's the point?".
+This is a good question that's been answered many times.

 QUIC is still mostly implemented in user-space and is lacking the half-century of optimizations that TCP has had.
 I recently saw [this paper](https://dl.acm.org/doi/10.1145/3589334.3645323) which looks to be some decent data regarding actual HTTP/3 performance.
 Generally, it's not a good story for QUIC or HTTP/3.